Double Glueing over Free Exponential: with Measure Theoretic Applications: Lifting Free Exponential of to

 \subsection{Lifting Free Exponential of $\cC$ to $\T{J}{\cC}$}

-The equalisers $\oble{A}{n}$s and the limit $\oble{A}{\infty}$ of $\cC$ are lifted to $\oble{\msbf{A}}{n}$s and $\oble{\msbf{A}}{\infty}$ in any orthogonality category $\T{J}{\cC}$ using the equaliser and the limit actions on $\cC$-homset (Propositions \ref{PropequalnT} and \ref{proplimT}).
-Although the orthogonality automatically guarantees the distribution of the monoidal product over the equaliser E$_{\msbf{A}}$, it is necessary to impose a certain condition on $p_{\infty, n}$ and on $\cC$-morphisms in order to guarantee the distribution of the monoidal product over the limit L$_{\msbf{A}}$ (Proposition \ref{condist}).
+From now on in this subsection, the category $\cC$ is supposed to satisfy the four conditions of Definition \ref{MTTfex}.
+The equalisers $\oble{A}{n}$s and the limit $\oble{A}{\infty}$ of $\cC$ are lifted respectively to $\oble{\msbf{A}}{n}$s and $\oble{\msbf{A}}{\infty}$ in any orthogonality category $\T{J}{\cC}$ using the equaliser and the limit actions on $\cC$-homset (Propositions \ref{PropequalnT} and \ref{proplimT}).
+It is necessary to impose certain conditions on $p_{\infty, n}$ and on $\cC$-morphisms in order to guarantee the distributivity of the monoidal product over the limit L$_{\msbf{A}}$ (in Proposition \ref{condist}) as well as that over the equalisers E$_{\msbf{A}}$ ( at \ref{conditiontnteneq}).

 \begin{prop}[equaliser $\oble{\msbf{A}}{n}$ for E$_{\msbf{A}}$ in $\T{J}{\cC}$] In $\T{J}{\cC}$ for every object $\msbf{A}=(A, \msbf{A}_p)$, the following object $\oble{\msbf{A}}{n}$ with $\eq_A$ becomes the equaliser of the $n!$-symmetries of $(\msbf{A} \& \msbf{I})^{\otimes n}$: